-Side effects are temporary and recover with time.
+Nearly all side effects are temporary and recover with time.
 Potential side effects are as follows:

+- out turning of the lower lid (ectropion).

-- dry eye: this may need to be treated with artificial tear drops before the effect wears off. - drooping of the eyelid on the injected side. - temporary double vision you should not drive while you have double vision.
+- drooping of the lower lid, cheek or mouth.

+- temporary double vision you should not drive while you have double vision.
 It is very important that you discuss this with the doctor before treatment if this is of particular concern to you (see DVLA website: double vision and driving).

+- slight bruising of the eyelid.